 Command Station (signal generator) Output Signal

-The Command Station to Power Station signal described in this document shall conform to the timing specifications described in the NMRA DCC Standard S-9.1.
+The Power Station Interface signal output by the Command Station described in this Standard shall conform to the timing specifications described in the NMRA DCC Standard S-9.1.

+When a Command Station is not powered, or when its Power Station Interface output is disabled, it shall ensure that the two output signals do not have a floating voltage potential with respect to one another.

-The Power Station Interface signal is specifically designed as bipolar and not unipolar so that the current on the two Power Station Interface wires is balanced.
+The Power Station Interface signal is specifically designed as bipolar.

 Power Station Input to Output Distortion

-A Power Station shall not alter the signal from its Power Station Interface input to its track output terminals outside the range defined in Table 2 below.
+Other than for the purpose of producing a basic decoder transmission cutout, as described in S-9.3.2, a Power Station shall not alter the signal from its Power Station Interface input to its track output terminals outside an allowed signal propagation delay and distortion within the range in Table 2 below.

 Table 2